shoui520/shoui520.github.io/docs/resources.md

 - [Weblio EJJE (bilingual)](https://ejje.weblio.jp/) - If you are a beginner, use this.
 Made for Japanese people.
 Useful for longer phrases that Jisho may not have.
 - [Eijirou on the WEB (bilingual)](https://eow.alc.co.jp/) - If you are a beginner, use this.
 Made for Japanese people.
 Useful for example sentences.
 - [Sakura-Paris Free Kōjien Search (both)](https://sakura-paris.org/dict/) - Says 広辞苑 but it has every major epwing dictionary.
 - [Weblio (monolingual)](https://www.weblio.jp/) - Uses 実用日本語表現辞典, 大辞林 第三版.
-The dictionaries this site uses are usable in my Yomichan and MDX dictionary pack.
+The dictionaries this site uses are usable in my Yomitan and MDX dictionary pack.
 - [Goo (monolingual)](https://dictionary.goo.ne.jp/) - Uses デジタル大辞泉.
-The dictionary this site uses is usable in my Yomichan and MDX dictionary pack.
+The dictionary this site uses is usable in my Yomitan and MDX dictionary pack.
 - [日本語俗語辞書 (monolingual)](http://zokugo-dict.com/) - Monolingual slang dictionary.
-Available for Yomichan too.
+Available for Yomitan too.
 - [Fuseji - uncensor 伏せ字 (i.e. words with 〇)](http://fuseji.net/)
 - [Forvo](https://forvo.com/languages/ja/) - Search for a word and hear it pronounced by a native speaker
 - [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/search) - pitch accent dictionary.